BeeeOn/gateway/doc/mainpage.md

 * zwave.poll.interval - polling interval to be used with older devices

+* zwave.statistics.interval - interval of reporting statistics of the Z-Wave network

 #### Thermona VPT

 * vpt.refresh - polling frequency of managed VPT devices (e.g. "20 s")